Rating:

 The Bottom Line

-Judging by its ingredients alone, Innova Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, Innova looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-The dashboard displays a dry matter protein reading of 27%, a fat level of 16% and an estimated carbohydrate content of 50%.
+The dashboard displays a dry matter protein reading of 27%, a fat level of 16% and estimated carbohydrates of about 50%.

 And a fat-to-protein ratio of about 52%.